pohly/enhancements/keps/sig-node/4381-dra-semantic-parameters/README.md

 For each pod that is ready to be scheduled, one pod at a time:
 - PreFilter, Filter, etc.

+Scheduling a pod gets finalized with:
+- Reserve, PreBind, Bind

 CA works a bit differently.
 It identifies all pending pods, takes a snapshot of the current cluster state, and then simulates the effect